Dental Implant Restoration in West Chester, OH

 The dental implant procedure starts with determining your candidacy by evaluating your gum, soft tissue, and jaw bone.
 Dr. Koch will determine if there is enough bone present to hold the dental implant without issue.

 Our dental implant process is reliable, efficient, comfortable, and stress-free.
 After the dental implant is placed, it is allowed to heal and become secured to your jaw bone over the course of a few months.
 During this healing period, Dr. Koch will continually monitor your progress.

 Once the implant has anchored to your jaw bone, our West Chester dentist custom fabricates a dental prosthesis that looks and feels completely natural.
 With your new dental implant, you can expect to recover your eating and bite functions—you can eat your favorite foods without any issue!

 Your appearance will be enhanced, and you may find it difficult to stop smiling with your new dental implants!

 Many patients worry about feeling significant pain or discomfort during the dental implant process.
 Dr. Koch will numb the area first so that you won’t feel anything other than pressure.
 This is the same type of sensation you may experience during a filling.

 Some patients may express discomfort or mild pain following the procedure, once the anesthesia wears off.
 We recommend over-the-counter pain relievers to combat the discomfort; if the pain is too severe, we can prescribe a pain reliever.

 Call Our Dental Office to Schedule a Consultation in the 45214 Area

 Do you think dental implants are right for you?
-We are here to answer any questions you may have; we appreciate how this decision can impact your life and self-confidence.
-We encourage you to take as much time as needed in making your decision; we are always available to go through all your concerns or questions.
+We are here to answer any questions because we appreciate how this decision can impact your life and self-confidence.
+We encourage you to take as much time as needed to decide; we are always available to address all your concerns or questions.

-The first step is arranging a visit with Dr. Koch to determine if dental implants are a good option for you.
+The first step is to arrange a visit with Dr. Koch to determine if dental implants are a good option for you.
 We look forward to seeing you!